Organization-Wide Policies

 - •Consistency — every table gets the same optimization standards without manual setup

-- •Scale — onboard new tables automatically as they inherit catalog or org-wide policies
+- •Scale — onboard new tables automatically as they inherit catalog or namespace-wide policies

 - •Governance — every policy change is versioned and auditable with full history